Industry Analytics India

 Modern tools built for MSMEs have changed this:

-• FireAI: 250+ data connectors including native Tally integration, AI-powered dashboards, affordable monthly pricing with no per-user multiplication
+• FireAI: ₹4,999/month flat — 250+ data connectors including native Tally integration, AI-powered dashboards, NLQ in Hindi and English, no per-user fees, zero-code setup

 • Zoho Analytics: Affordable if you are already using Zoho products